Terms & Definitions

 What is the ‘clear line of demarcation’ for amateurism in collegiate sports?

-The clear line of demarcation for amateurism is the prohibition against college athletes receiving pay for play.
+The clear line of demarcation for amateurism is the prohibition against college student-athletes receiving pay-for-play.

 LYLE ADAMS